 A similar advertisement appeared in newspapers in the fall of 1969.

 Was a reader of the Live Almanac the winning bidder???

 This article was originally published in the November 1969 issue of Flip.

-Kool-Aid acted as sponsors when The Monkees television series started in reruns on CBS in the fall of 1969.
+Kool-Aid acted as a commercial sponsor when The Monkees television series debuted in reruns on CBS in the fall of 1969.